 - Season: May-October

-If you arrived by MTB, you can also ride up to the mountain hut, but leaving the lakes, you won't take the forest path on the left, but the wider, gravel road on the right.
+If you arrive by MTB, you can also ride up to the mountain hut, but leaving the lakes, you won't take the forest path on the left but the wider, gravel road on the right.

 It will be approximately 4.5 km long in one direction.
 Along the way, it’s worth keeping in mind that hikers also use this road.

 Opening hours and prices